Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 While all of this was happening, Private Lawrence Holyhauser (spelled as “Hultzheizer” on the regiment’s muster rolls) was battling disease at the Union Army’s hospital at New Orleans.
 He died there on 1 May 1864.
 Private Godfrey Betts, who had been engaged in a similar fight, died a week later.

-Continuing their marching onward, the 47th Pennsylvania Volunteers headed toward Avoyelles Parish.
+Continuing their march, the 47th Pennsylvania Volunteers headed toward Avoyelles Parish.
 According to Wharton:

 On Sunday, May 15, we left the river road and took a short route through the woods, saving considerable distance.
 The windings of Red river are so numerous that it resembles the tape-worm railroad wherewith the politicians frightened the dear people during the administration of Ritner and Stevens. – We stopped several hours in the woods to leave cavalry pass, when we moved forward and by four o’clock emerged into a large open plain where we formed in line of battle, expecting a regular engagement.
 The enemy, however, retired and we advanced ‘till dark, when the forces halted for the night, with orders to rest on their arms. – ‘Twas here that Banks rode through our regiment, amidst the cheers of the boys, and gave the pleasant news that Grant had defeated Lee.